vishvpatel-97/Vishv_Portfolio/README.md

 # Vishv_portfolio
 This is my Portfolio.
 # Project1: Diabetes Prediction using classification algorithms
+- Created a app that predicts the person is having diabetes or not.
 - Dataset was taken form the Kaggle.
 - **EDA, Data cleaning & Feature engineering techniques** has been applied.
 - **Classification Algorithms** like Random Forest , Logistic regression, XGbosst classifier has been applied to the model